javaguru/nexus-backend/README.md

 * Initial release **1.0.0** at 03/06/2021.

 ## Support
-If you need help using Nexus Backend Service feel free to drop an email or create an issue in GitHub.com (preferred).
+If you need help using Nexus-Backend Service feel free to drop an email or create an issue in GitHub.com (preferred).

 ## Contributions
 To help Nexus-Backend / ApiBackend / BackendService development you are encouraged to